-As always seems to be the case, they are competing formats vying for supremacy.
+As always seems to be the case, there are competing formats of VRR vying for supremacy.

 They both aim to do the same thing, which is to reduce tearing, lag and stuttering, and both companies offer tiers of VRR with different features.